 This sustainability report has been printed on ecoStar recycled paper. ecoStar is an environmentally responsible paper made carbon neutral.
-The greenhouse gas emissions of the manufacturing process including fibre source has been independently certified by the Forest Stewardship Council (FSC). ecoStar is manufactured from 100% post-consumer recycled paper in a process chlorine free environment under the ISO
+The greenhouse gas emissions of the manufacturing process including transportation of the finished product have been measured and the fibre source has been independently certified by the Forest Stewardship Council (FSC). ecoStar is manufactured from 100% post-consumer recycled paper in a process chlorine free environment under the ISO 14001 environmental management system.